 After finishing a bachelor's degree program, aspiring architects may seek graduate-level studies in the field, or they can start working in the field.
 In order to practice, architects must have a professional degree in architecture (Bachelor of Architecture, Master of Architecture or Doctor of Architecture) from a school accredited by the NAAB.
 Most states also require candidates to have a certain number of hours of experience before they can take the licensure exam.

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of drafters is expected to decline by 3% between 2014 and 2024.
-The median annual salary for these professionals was $52,720 as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of drafters is expected to have little or no change between 2018 and 2028.
+The median annual salary for these professionals was $55,550 as of 2018.